cdslaborg/FortranKeywords/README.md

 # Fortran Standard Keywords (2018)

 This repository (and the following table) contains a complete list of all Fortran Standard keywords, including intrinsic procedure arguments.
 This list conforms to the latest Fortran Standard (2018).
+See the Excel and the text files for other formats of this table.

 | keyword | category |
 | ------- | -------- |